AJB233/paradigms_project_01/devlog.md

  Implemented evalLoop that currently just echoes input Added quit condition and prompt handling for interactive mode

  Created the foundation for the calcs REPL behavior.
+Tested via terminal for these basic features.
 The evalLoop recursion feels simple and right in Haskell.
 Next step will be to integrate a history list for the calc that records results and dislays them with increment

+ ### Fri Oct 24 21:37:45 CDT 2025 - Implemented History Tracking and Result Output